-50 Years Ago: Small Faces Release Their Masterpiece, ‘Ogdens’ Nut Gone Flake’
+How Small Faces Said a Masterful Goodbye on ‘Ogdens’ Nut Gone Flake’

-In May 1968, the Small Faces released their final LP, Ogdens' Nut Gone Flake, putting an end to their short but stimulating career.
+Ogdens' Nut Gone Flake put an end to Small Faces short but stimulating career.

 Side one ends with the campy music hall-inspired "Lazy Sunday," featuring Marriott in an exaggerated cockney accent.
 The song was released as a single before the album came out and made it to No. 2 on the U.K. chart.
 "We didn't want to release [it] as a single even though we virtually knew it would be a hit," Marriott recalled in The Young Mods' Forgotten Story.
 "We didn't want those gimmicky things to be a trademark."